thomaspepio/rest-fizzbuzz/README.md

 A Makefile assists for all tasks.

 Supported commands :
 - _build_ : downloads dependencies and builds the server binary

-    - _start_ : starts the binary, you specify the port on which you want the app to start with `PORT=<port of your choice>`
+- _start_ : starts the binary, you specify the port on which you want the app to start with `PORT=port of your choice`

 - _test_ : runs the app tests

 - _test-coverage_ : run the app tests and provides a `coverage.out`

 - _docs_ : make swagger documentation

+By default, typing `make` at the root of the project should run all the necessary steps for a `make run` to succeed.

 #### Layout
 - _domain_ : business logic in the form of pure functions (no side effects performed)

 ### Next steps
 - Cache : it is not necessary to compute each fizzbuzz request from scratch each time.
 We should implement an incremental cache.